gsmainclusivetechlab/mmapi-nodejs-sdk/docs/common/viewTransaction.Readme.md

 # View A Transaction

-`Here, ViewATransactionRequest(transactionReference) creates a GET request to /transactions/{transactionReference}`
+`Here, viewTransaction(transactionReference) creates a GET request to /transactions/{transactionReference}`

 > `This endpoint returns the details of a transaction`